tunapanda/wikonnect/README.md

 #### Next, you will want to set up your database and start your server.

-Running `knex migrate:latest ` in the `server/` directory will use the migration files in `server/migrations` to create and format the tables so that they will work with swag.
+Running `knex migrate:latest ` in the `server/` directory will use the migration files in `server/migrations` to create and format the tables so that they will work with wikonnect.

 To populate the database with dummy data (defined in `server/db/seeds`), run `knex seed:run`.